Guppy16/my-web-app/README.md

   - List/"hub"/"cards" of recipes
   - Subpage for each food item
   - Clear and easy to read (e.g. no ads, a few pics)
+- /Books
+  - List of books and authors, date finished
+  - My review (tbh is this worth?)
+  - One line description of the book
+  - Drop down: Things that I learnt
+  - Trolley-icon: amazon link to book
 - /Projects
   - Drone
   - Left hand writing
+  - Lockdown exercise game
 - /Music
   - Maybe some ML stuff for fav music
   - Guitar riffs